cse110-sp23-groupll/cse110-sp23-group11/README.md

 [Meet our Team!](admin/team.md)

-Our Project:
+Our Project: Food themed Tarot Reading

-*put something here as a description*
+This application is a tarot reading that is food themed.

+## The application can be found here
 [welcome page](https://cse110-sp23-groupll.github.io/cse110-sp23-group11/source/welcome.html)